-A hypothesis which the schools of medicine generally entertained until a recent date (and, I might even say, until the present time), is that of morbid or peccant matter in diseases, however subtile that matter may be supposed to be.
-The blood and lymphatic vessels were to be disencumbered of this matter by the exhalants, the skin, the kidneys, and the salivary glands; the chest was to be freed from it by the trachial and bronchial glands; the stomach and the intestinal canal by vomiting and alvine dejections-in order that the body might be freed from the a small dose of Aconite, or, according to circumstances, of Belladonna, a mode by which the malady is speedily and effectively cured, without having recourse to bleedings, which nothing can justify.

-material cause which excited the disease, and that they had accomplished a radical cure according to the principle-tolle causam!
+An hypothesis, which the schools of medicine generally entertained until a recent date, (and, I might even say, until the present time,) is that of morbid or peccant matter in diseases, however subtile that matter may be supposed to be.
+The blood and lymphatic vessels were to be disencumbered of this matter by the exhalants, the skin, the kidneys, and the salivary glands; the chest was to be freed from it by the trachial and bronchial glands; the stomach and the intestinal canal by vomiting and alvine dejections-to be able to say that the body was cleansed of the material cause which excited the disease, and that they had accomplished a radical cure according to the principle-tolle causam !

-By incisions made in the diseased body, in which, for years together, foreign substances were inserted, producing tedious ulcers (issues and setons), they sought to draw off the materia peccans from the (purely dynamically) diseased body, as dregs escape by a faucet from a filthy cask.
-By perpetual blisters (Cantharides and Mezereum), they thought to abstract this peccant matter, and thus thoroughly purify the system.
+By incisions made in the diseased body, in which, for years together, foreign substances are inserted, producing tedious ulcers, (issues and setons.) they would draw off the materia peccans from the (purely dynamically) diseased body, as dregs escape by a faucet from a filthy cask.
+By perpetual blisters, (cantharides and mezereum,) they also think to abstract this peccant matter, and thus thoroughly purify the system.
 By such inconsiderate and unnatural treatment, the exhausted patient is commonly brought into a condition totally incurable.

-I grant it was more convenient for human incapacity to suppose that, in the maladies which presented themselves for cure, there existed some morbific material, of which the mind might form a conception, especially as the patients willingly lent themselves to a hypothesis of this kind.
+I grant it was more convenient for human incapacity to suppose, that in the maladies which presented themselves for cure, there existed some morbid principle, of which the mind could conceive the materiality, especially as the patients willingly lent themselves to an hypothesis of this kind.
 By admitting this, they had nothing further to do than to administer a sufficient quantity of medicines capable of purifying the blood and the fluids, of exciting urine and perspiration, promoting expectoration, and scouring out the stomach and intestines.
-This is the reason that all the authors on materia medica, who have appeared since Dioscorides up to the present day, say nothing of the peculiar and special action of individual medicines, but content themselves, after enumerating their supposed virtues in any particular case of disease, with saying, whether they promote the secretion of urine, perspiration, expectoration, or the menstrual flow, and, more particularly, if they have the effect of emptying the alimentary canal upwards or downwards; because, the principal tendency of the efforts of practitioners has, at all times, been the expulsion of a morbid material principle, and of a quantity of acrid matter, which they imagined to be the cause of the disease.
+This is the reason that all the authors on Materia Medica, who have appeared since Dioscorides up to the present day, say nothing of the peculiar and special action of individual medicines, but content themselves, after enumerating their supposed virtues in any particular case of disease, with saying, whether they promote urine, perspiration, expectoration, or the menstrual flow, and particularly if they have the effect of emptying the alimentary canal upwards or downwards, because the principal tendency of the efforts of practitioners has, at all times, been the expulsion of a morbid material principle, and of a quantity of acrid matter, which they imagined to be the cause of disease.

-These, however, were vague dreams, gratuitous suppositions, hypotheses destitute of foundation, cunningly devised for the convenience of therapeutic medicine, as it was expected the easiest way of performing a cure would be to remove the material morbific matters.
-(Si modo essent!)
+These, however, were vague dreams, gratuitous suppositions, hypotheses destitute of foundation, skilfully invented for the convenience of therapeutic medicine, which flattered itself that it would have an easier task to perform in contending against morbid material principles.
+(Si modo essent !)